I got an email regarding my last post on Blocking Sets from my friend and fellow instructor, Marlon Anthony Wilson. Here’s what he had to say: […]

 During my time at the university, I attended a Filipino Folk Dance workshop where we learned traditional dances.
 Two stood out as very peculiar.
 First, […]

-Five Levels of Implementation
+The Five Levels of Implementing Defense Techniques

 Why Slow is Actually Fast